dreamcatcher-tech/network/Inbox/2023-01-02 1541 Sync Complex Generation from Pulses.md

 ### Configuring the reconciliation strategy
 When the reconciler is started, it is passed an options object that tells it what goals to pursue while doing its requested reconciliation.
 By default it will synchronize only on demand, requiring the application to explicitly tell it to pull something down.

+#### `subscription = 'latest' | 'deepest' | 'every'`
+Upon receipt of a new Pulse, the strategies will:
+1. Latest: abandon the current inflation and immediately restart on the latest Pulse
+2. Deepest: await the current inflation reaching completion, then restart on the latest Pulse at time of completion.
+This may skip some Pulses.
+3. Every: await the current inflation, then move on to the next Pulse in the stream.
+This may quickly fall behind.
+#### `inflation = 'full' | 'lazy' | object`
+1. Full will walk the entire [[App Complex]]
+2. Lazy will only walk what the application requests it to
+3. Object contains a template for what strategy to apply based on the path within the [[App Complex]].
+This allows for discrete controls over keeping some parts fully inflated and other parts (such as long customer lists) lazy updated

 ### Emitting partial reconciled events
 Each time a new IPFS block is received, the reconciliation boundary will move forwards.
 Currently we only announce when the full pulse is reconciled, but it is useful to announce before this as it can speed up React rendering opportunities.
 To do this we would return a stream of events from `uncrush()` that returns a new iteration whenever a new block has been processed.
 The async iterable would yield classes with CID links represented by a special Symbol, and the `isLoading` flag raised.
 The async iterable would finish with the fully inflated pulse.
 This would not include the network.